 It’s primarily up to you to make it work, and to achieve results.

 Unlike most other learning and development processes, you are responsible for setting your own learning objectives.
-Here is a list of strategies ‘from the field’ to help you get farther, faster in your coaching.
+Here is a list of strategies ‘from the field’ to help you get farther, faster in your coaching sessions.

-Be willing to change.highly motivated to change, who have a fierce desire to learn and grow.
+When I screen potential coaching clients, I look for leaders who are highly motivated to change, who have a fierce desire to learn and grow.
 Why?
 Because getting coached can be hard work.
-I have great faith in your ability to chart your own future as a leader and will challenge you, encourage you, confront you, affirm you and provoke you…always in service of your learning and development.
+I have great faith in your ability to chart your own future as a leader and will challenge you, encourage you, confront you, affirm you and provoke you…always in service of your learning and leadership development.
 And, I can’t fix what someone doesn’t want to fix.

 Coaching is a commitment and it’s essential to make the time for it.
 Many people don’t appreciate this at the beginning.
 The engagement is typically six months to a year, and that time will fly; you can count on it.
 You’re a busy person with a lot of responsibility, and business isn’t going to stop while you’re engaged with a coach.
 This means you need to become very strategic in managing your time and making coaching a priority.